CSAllenISDClassroom/scheduling-app-model-magicpizzaboxes/Functionality.md

 ## Links for Help
 including filing help tickets from the app
 ### Functionality
-The website will have a built-in, dedicated page as a help center.
-This help center will contain Frequently asked questions, links to resouces, and a way to communicte directly with counslers at Allen High School.
 ### Design
 ### QA
 First, the links for help open up when clicked.
 Then make sure the